mobizt/FirebaseClient/README.md

 If the network config/identifier was not assigned, library will assumed that you are using the native networks that support by the device and core libraries e.g. WiFi, Ethernet and PPP devices e.g. WiFi library in ESP8266, ESP32, Raspberry Pi Pico and Arduino MKR, Ethernet (ETH) library in ESP32 and PPP library in ESP32 device.

 The status of WiFi, Ethernet and PPP network connection will be checked by default in this case.

+You can disable all network features of library by assigning the macro `DISABLE_NERWORK` e.g. `#define DISABLE_NERWORK` before including the library header file `FirebaseClient.h`.

 The result of a async task can be obtained from the `AsyncResult` class object.
 This object provides the debug, authentication process event, error information and the response payload of the request.